Program Director: Rev. Richard J. Gabuzda, S.T.D.

 Seminarian applicants must be part of an accredited Roman Catholic seminary formation program.
 Participants in IPF courses are restricted to diocesan seminarians and priests with exceptions granted by the IPF director.

 IPF 501.
 Christian Prayer and Discernment.
 2 credits.
 SU

 A fundamental grounding in the Church’s spiritual tradition.
 An emphasis is placed on the prayerful understanding of interior spiritual movements and the practice of Ignatian discernment of spirits.

-An integrated approach to understanding and appropriating the relationship between Christian spirituality and human sexuality.
+This course fosters the integration of the human and spiritual dimensions of the seminarian’s life so that he can faithfully exercise Christ’s own pastoral charity in his future ministry.
 An emphasis is placed upon appreciating and living priestly celibacy as a generative gift from God.
 The readings, lectures, and assignments present opportunities for personal integration.

 IPF 503.
 Prayer and Priestly Identity.
 2 credits.
 SU